rosin-project/rxros2/rxros2_py/README.md

 ## Setup and Installation

 The current installation instructions are manual, but will soon be replaced by proper packages that will allow easy installation of RxROS2.
+RxROS2 is originally developed and tested of the Eloquent Elusor platform, but we have not been able to provide proper installation instructions for this platform (see issue #2 for a discussion of the problem).
+Foxy Fitzroy has therefore become the preferred platform for RxROS2 althogh we have observed a serious issue with rclpy/RxROS2 (see issue #9).

-Installation of rosdep:
+Installation of rosdep (depenency package):
 ```bash
 sudo apt install python3-rosdep
 sudo rosdep init
 ```

-Installation of colcon:
+Installation of colcon (dependency package):
 ```bash
 sudo apt install python3-colcon-common-extensions
 ```